James Maddison news: Leicester star made to wait for England debut as illness forces him out of Gareth Southgate's squad | Goal.com

 His performances for Leicester have seen him showered with praise and sparked talk of a potential big-money move elsewhere.

-He is, however, going to have to be patient in his bid to prove himself on an international stage.
+He is, however, going to have to be patient in his bid to prove himself on the international stage.

-There will be more Euro 2020 qualification action in November, with England set to face Montenegro and Kosovo.
+There will be more Euro 2020 qualification action in November, with England facing Montenegro and Kosovo.

 Maddison must now focus on trying to force his way into contention for selection ahead of those fixtures.